-Quizzes (each quiz is worth up to 40 points for a total of 400 points or 40% of the overall course grade):
+Quizzes (each quiz is worth up to 30 points for a total of 300 points or 30% of the overall course grade):

-There will be thirteen (13) quizzes over the assigned readings and course materials.
+There will be ten (10) quizzes over the assigned readings and course materials.
 Quizzes are designed to assess your understanding of the course materials.
 You will have the opportunity to take each quiz two times and keep your highest score.
-The lowest three quiz grades (including zeros for any missed quizzes) will be dropped at the end of the semester.
-This means that ten quiz scores will be used to calculate your final grade in the course.